emqx/blog/en/201910/emqx-rule-engine-series-store-messages-to-the-mongodb-database.md

 #### Test with the Websocket tool in Dashboard

-Switch to the **Tools => Websocket** page and use any information client to connect to EMQ X. After the connection is successful, the sends the following message with the **message** card:
+Switch to the **Tools => Websocket** page and use any information client to connect to EMQX.
+After the connection is successful, the sends the following message with the **message** card:

 - Topic: md/state/NXP-058659730253-963945118132721-22